 Is it possible for a refrigerator to notify the expiration date of the food?
 Or the toothbrush alert to the appearance of decay?

-Can it happen that the coffee maker prepares the favorite coffee of each member of the family, and the washing machine warns that it is not the best time to wash since the forecast announces rain and the clothes will not dry easily?
+Can it happen that the coffee maker prepares the favourite coffee of each member of the family, and the washing machine warns that it is not the best time to wash since the forecast announces rain and the clothes will not dry easily?

 Can a belt be able to measure the Body Mass Index (BMI) and point out that it is necessary to start a diet?

 IoT Healthcare solutions are now there to answer these questions.
 Thanks to the so-called “Internet of Things” (IoT), household appliances, and any other field can take sides in all kinds of tasks.
 This concept was born at the Massachusetts Institute of Technology (MIT), in the United States, and it is a revolution in the link between objects and people.
-Even among the same objects, which will connect to each other in a network and offer data in real time.
+Even among the same objects, which will connect to each other in a network and offer data in real-time.

 By 2020 it is estimated that between 22 thousand and 50 billion devices will connect to the Internet.

-Through the RFID (Radio Frequency Identification) system, it will be enough to integrate a chip of a few millimeters into any object at home, at work, or in the city, to process and transmit information constantly.
+Through the RFID (Radio Frequency Identification) system, it will be enough to integrate a chip of a few millimetres into any object at home, at work, or in the city, to process and transmit information constantly.
 For Hans Vestberg, Ericsson CEO, the repercussions will be considerable, given that “if a person connects to the network, it changes his life.
 But if all things and objects are connected, it is the world that changes. “

 According to IDC, in 2014 more than 30 million connected things were recorded.

 However, is the IoT applicable to the health sector?
-From clinical analysis and diagnostic imaging devices, or accessories that help measure heart rate, cholesterol level, blood pressure, body temperature and calorie level burned during exercise, to “machine to machine” solutions that allow doctors be able to remotely monitor their patients, thanks to an interconnection of technologies that record all their health indexes; they are part of an irrepressible worldwide trend.
+From clinical analysis and diagnostic imaging devices, or accessories that help measure heart rate, cholesterol level, blood pressure, body temperature and calorie level burned during exercise, to “machine to machine” solutions that allow doctors are able to remotely monitor their patients, thanks to interconnection of technologies that record all their health indexes; they are part of an irrepressible worldwide trend.

-Specifically, the IoT helps the health sector in the consolidation of two objectives: the monitoring of patients and control over their environment; and the creation of follow-up systems for the moment in which the patient has already left the health center.
+Specifically, the IoT helps the health sector in the consolidation of two objectives: the monitoring of patients and control over their environment; and the creation of follow-up systems for the moment in which the patient has already left the health centre.

 79% of individuals are interested in the use of mobile devices for health.